DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/getting-started.md

 The Grid renders nothing by default.
 The root Grid component's nested plugin components implement its functionality, and it is necessary to specify at least one plugin that visualizes the grid data.

-Use the TablePlugin to display the data as a simple table:
+Use TablePlugin to display the data as a simple table:

 ```js
 import {